HVicheara/BTC-ATM-Machine/README.md

 # Inheritance
 - User is the super class
 - Admin & Customer are the sub class of User, we use inheritance for better code structure and also for the difference between the 2 kind of User.
-The difference between the 2 sub-class is that Admin can manage/view every transaction of users while for customer, they can only manage/view their own transaction.
+The difference between the 2 sub-class is that Admin can display every transaction of the user while for customer, they can only display the transaction based on a specific userID.

 # Encapsulation
 - Getter & Setter functions in every classes
 - Usage of Public, Private, Protected accessor is to allow us to encapsulate our code and define clear visibility for classes and members.
+- We use Public in

 # Abstraction
 - User is an abstract class